Quadrille: History

 Dance engagements card for 11 January 1887, published by M W & Co Ltd (Marcus Ward & Co) 184 × 95mm (7¼ × 3¾in) (inside this dance engagements card is a list of all the dances for the evening – valse, polka, lancers and quadrille; opposite each dance is a space to record the name of the partner for that dance).

 The term quadrille originated in 17th-century military parades in which four mounted horsemen executed square formations.
 The word probably derived from the Italian quadriglia (diminutive of quadra, hence a small square).

 The dance was introduced in France around 1760: originally it was a form of cotillion in which only two couples were used, but two more couples were eventually added to form the sides of a square.
 The couples in each corner of the square took turns, in performing the dance, where one couple danced, and the other couples rested.
 The "quadrille des contredanses" was now a lively dance with four couples, arranged in the shape of a square, each couple facing the center.
 One pair was called the "head" couple, the adjacent pairs the "side" couples.
 A dance figure was often performed first by the head couple and then repeated by the side couples.
 Terms used in the dance are mostly the same as those in ballet, such as jeté, chassé, croisé, plié and arabesque.

 Reaching English high society in 1816 through Lady Jersey, the quadrille became a craze.
 As it became ever more popular in the 19th century it evolved into forms that used elements of the waltz, including The Caledonians and The Lancers.
 In Germany and Austria dance composers (Josef Lanner and the Strauss family) composed for the quadrille.
 Its popularity made it a metaphor, the "stately quadrille", of the constant formation of fresh political alliances with different partners in order to maintain the balance of power in Europe.
-Lewis Carroll lampooned the dance in Alice's Adventures in Wonderlands "The Lobster Quadrille" (1865).
+Lewis Carroll lampooned the dance in "The Lobster Quadrille," part of his 1865 novel Alice's Adventures in Wonderland.

 Though new music was composed, the names of the five parts (or figures) remained the same, as did the steps and the figures themselves.
 The parts were called: